 TeamBest Global Companies Announce Merger of Best ABT Molecular Imaging & Best Cyclotron Systems

-Best Cyclotrons Systems, Inc. is currently developing, designing and manufacturing a range of Alpha/Deuteron/Proton Cyclotrons, with energies ranging from 1 MeV to 600 MeV.”WASHINGTON, DC, USA, January 6, 2022 /EINPresswire.com/ -- Two of the TeamBest Global Companies, Best ABT Molecular Imaging and Best Cyclotron Systems, have merged into one entity effective January 1, 2022 — Best Cyclotron Systems, Inc.
+Best Cyclotrons Systems, Inc. is currently developing, designing and manufacturing a range of Alpha/Deuteron/Proton Cyclotrons, with energies ranging from 1 MeV to 600 MeV.”PARIS, FRANCE, January 6, 2022 /EINPresswire.com/ -- Two of the TeamBest Global Companies, Best ABT Molecular Imaging and Best Cyclotron Systems, have merged into one entity effective January 1, 2022 — Best Cyclotron Systems, Inc.

 — Krishnan Suthanthiran, President & Founder of TeamBest Global Companies